 After they bake you'll toss them in the excess glaze you first made to reglaze them.
 It sticks to the baby carrots and makes them so delicious.

 Each bite you can taste the buttery sweetness, all those good flavors absorb into the carrots while they bake.
+You can easily double, triple, quadruple this recipe - really as much as you want to make, it's just so easy.

 What You Need For Baked Honey Carrots